lab1092/blender-manual_ja/manual/textures/types/procedural/musgrave.rst

    Octave controls the number of times the original noise pattern is overlayed on itself and scaled/contrasted with the fractal dimension and lacunarity settings.
 Range: 0 to 8.
 Intensity
    Light intensity.
-Called :guilabel:`Offset` for :guilabel:`Hetero Terrain`.
+Called *Offset* for *Hetero Terrain*.
 Range: 0 to 10.

-The :guilabel:`Hybrid Multifractal` and :guilabel:`Ridged Multifractal` types have these additional settings:
+The *Hybrid Multifractal* and *Ridged Multifractal* types have these additional settings:

 Offset
    Both have a "Fractal Offset" button that serves as a "sea level"